+Steering and Suspension

-Steering and Suspension-Assignment and Exam Schedule
+Assignment and Exam Schedule

-Log on to this course on Blackboard using your SPC credentials, also log on to the on-line curriculum using your purchased CDX access from the bookstore and course ID # provided by your instructor.
+Log on to this course on Blackboard using your SPC credentials, also log on to the on-line curriculum using your purchased access from the bookstore and course ID # provided by your instructor.
 Become familiar with the website and look for all on line assignments.
 It is your responsibility to keep up with all assignments and turn in by the due dates listed below and on line.

-Unit I: Introduction to under car Systems - August 24th -- September 10th
+Unit I: Introduction to under car Systems - August 29th -- September 23rd

-Unit I Assignment: In your textbook, read Chapters 40 & 48, complete the on - line assignments for chapters 40 & 48 and turn in by the due date.
-Participate in all class and lab activities, other written and in-class assignments will be assigned throughout the unit, even on-line.
+Unit I Assignment: Log on to the on-line curriculum.
+In your textbook, read Chapter 6, 102 & 116, complete the chapter quiz at the end of chapters 6, 102 & 116 and turn in by the due date.
+Participate in all class and lab activities. , other written and in-class assignments will be assigned throughout the unit, maybe even on-line.

-Assignment Due: September 10th
+Assignment Due: September 16th